-The County pays the entire cost of health insurance coverage for all active employees and retirees hired prior to certain dates other than non-union employees hired since January 1, 2002, for whom it pays 90% of the cost for family coverage and 95% of the cost for individual coverage.
-For union employees hired on or after certain dates, with certain exceptions, the County pays 85% of the total cost of coverage for employees enrolled in the State's Empire Plan, or if such employees are enrolled in alternative health insurance plans, the County pays up to 85% of the monetary equivalent of the cost of the Empire Plan.
+The County pays the entire cost1 of health insurance premiums for all employees and retirees, except as modified below.

+- 1. For non-union employees hired since January 1, 2002, the County pays 90% of the premium for family coverage and 95% of the premium for individual coverage. - 2.
+For union employees hired on or after the dates referenced below2 (CSEA, COBA, IPBA) who have not settled their collective bargaining agreement for 2018-2026, the County pays 85% of the total premium for employees and retirees enrolled in the State's Empire Plan, or if such employees and retirees are enrolled in the alternative health insurance plan, the County pays up to 85% of the cost of the Empire Plan. - 3.
+For the PBA, SOA, and DAI, who have ratified a collective bargaining agreement for 2018-2026, in addition to what is noted in (2) the following employee class is subject to a payroll deduction of 2.50%3 of their base earnings. - a.
+Employees hired prior to the dates referenced below. - b.
+Employees hired on or after the dates referenced below who are enrolled in the alternative health plan noted in (2).

+1 The cost is capped at 100% of the State's Empire Plan.

+2 CSEA, PBA, SOA, DAI 4/1/14; COBA 6/1/14; IPBA 12/26/19.

+3 Employees who waive their health insurance coverage or elected a High Deductible Health Plan with an HAS, and retirees, are not subject to the payroll deductions referenced in (3).

 The vast majority of County employees are enrolled in the State's Empire Plan.
 See "APPENDIX F - COUNTY WORKFORCE" for details regarding health insurance contributions and "- Other Post-Employment Benefits" below for information regarding the County's obligations for other post-employment benefits.